1giacomo/JavaScriptCalculator/README.md

 ## Usage

-To use the calculator, simply click on the buttons or use your keyboard to enter numbers and perform calculations.
+To use the calculator, simply click on the buttons to enter numbers and perform calculations.